-Regional handicrafts include ceramics, weaving and cow-bells.
+Regional handicrafts include ceramics, weaving, and cow-bells.
 The rugged coastline hides a plethora of unspoiled beaches and bays.
 And to top it all, Alentejo is a gastronome’s dream.
 Home to pata negra (the cured prosciutto-like meat of the black Iberian pig), staples include pork, bread, olive oil and an infusion of local herbs and spices.
-Must-trys include açorda (a soupy combination of bread, garlic, coriander, olive oil, water and egg) and the cold gaspacho soup.
-Alentejo’s desserts will take you within a mouthful of heaven; try Elvas plums and sinful Pão de Rala, packed with egg yolks, sugar and almonds: it’s crazily calorific, but you only live once!
+Must-tries include açorda (a soupy combination of bread, garlic, coriander, olive oil, water, and egg) and the cold gazpacho soup.
+Alentejo’s desserts will take you within a mouthful of heaven; try Elvas plums and sinful Pão de Rala, packed with egg yolks, sugar, and almonds: it’s crazily calorific, but you only live once!

 -Restaurante Luar de Janeiro in Évora for typical Alentejo cuisine and the most amazing pata negra ham

 -Loja da Mizette in Monsaraz for mantas (blankets), rugs, carpets, double-sided travel rugs and made-to-order Capote Alentejano (caped coats)

 You can check out Condé Nast Traveller's top picks, here.

 And Chicago Tribune's article Alentejo, "The land where most corks come from, delivers great wine too" here.